 - Elongated soft palate

 - Cherry eye

 - Thyroid conditions

 - Hip dysplasia

 Adopting a dog or purchasing a dog from a breeder who has researched the genetic lines of the dogs they are breeding will help to avoid many of these health conditions.
-With a genetic history and by performing genetic testing, more serious and preventable health conditions are avoidable simply by refusing to breed parents who are carriers of faulty genes.
+With a genetic history and by performing genetic testing, more severe and preventable health conditions are avoidable simply by refusing to breed parents who are carriers of faulty genes.

 Conclusion / Summary

-Regardless of which breed this hybrid most resembles once fully developed, the fact is that this cute pup will be one of the most loyal dogs you have ever had!
+Regardless of which breed this hybrid most resembles, once fully developed, the fact is that this cute pup will be one of the most loyal dogs you have ever had!